DigitallyTailored/Act/readme.md

 <img src="https://user-images.githubusercontent.com/13086157/219523286-2c28084a-6a25-41e4-ad67-d49dc66dba54.png" width="200" />
 </div>

-Act is a simple, lightweight microframework that aims to be the easiest and simplest framework out there without compromising on features.
-It is built and used entirely using vanilla JS, HTML and CSS, so there is very little overhead to learn on top of web development basics.

-The framework is also designed to be embedded easily into an existing project and can be used to build reusable components that can be used across multiple pages or applications.
+Act is a lightweight microframework designed to be the simplest and easiest to use without sacrificing features.
+Built and utilized with vanilla JS, HTML, and CSS, it requires minimal additional learning beyond basic web development skills found in most tutorials.
+The framework seamlessly embeds into existing projects, allowing for the creation of reusable components that can be incorporated across multiple pages or applications.

-Additionally, Act's minimal setup and lightweight nature means that it can be integrated seamlessly into existing projects, without the need for a large amount of setup or configuration.
-This makes it an ideal choice for developers who want to add functionality to an existing site or project, without having to overhaul the entire codebase.

-Overall, Act is a great choice for developers who want a lightweight, easy-to-use framework that can be integrated easily into an existing project.

 Features
 --------